 As a person gets older, he or she becomes less flexible.
 The ligaments and tendons of such people become more brittle with aging.
 When old people fall, they cannot bring their legs under them to get up after the fall.
 Their legs are less flexible and won’t bend the full 90 degrees to get up immediately.
 It is especially difficult for elderly people to get up off the floor by themselves.

-Falling is a natural part of life – kids fall when they are learning to walk.
+Falling is a natural part of life – kids fall when they learn to walk.
 But senior falls can become fatal due to the fragile health condition of older adults.
-That’s why you should do everything within your means to prevent your parent or grandparent from falling.
+That’s why you should do everything you can to prevent your parent or grandparent from falling.